sethbattin/sethbattin.github.io/posts/blogging-with-markdown.md

 Failure 2: Violate all known best practices.
 I don't know why I didn't like anything I had seen from pre-existing markdown blogging systems.
 I just didn't.
 I did learn in a lot of cases why those unsavory choices were made.
 Hubris is a hell of a drug.
-My system is marginally better for goign through this pain IMO, but I can't honestly say it was a "good" choice to make.
+My system is marginally better for going through this pain IMO, but I can't honestly say it was a "good" choice to make.

 Failure 3: Skip complexity of easily available systems, then attempt to handle